Candy making: Sugar stages

 The names come from the methods used to test the syrup before thermometers became affordable.
 The "thread" stage is tested by cooling a little syrup, and pulling it between the thumb and forefinger.
 When the correct stage is reached, a thread will form.
 This stage is used for making syrups.
 For subsequent stages, a small spoonful of syrup is dropped into cold water, and the characteristics of the resulting lump are evaluated to determine the concentration of the syrup.
 A smooth lump indicates "ball" stages, with the corresponding hardness described.
 At the "soft crack" stage, the syrup forms threads that are just pliable.
 At the "hard crack" stage, the threads are brittle.

 This method is still used today in some kitchens.
 A candy thermometer is more convenient, but has the drawback of not automatically adjusting for local conditions such as altitude, as the cold water test does.

 Once the syrup reaches 171 °C or higher, the sucrose molecules break down into many simpler sugars, creating an amber-colored substance known as caramel.
 This should not be confused with caramel candy, although it is the candy's main flavoring.

 Soft candy

 Cotton candy

-Cotton candy, also known as candy floss, is a form of spun sugar.
+Cotton candy, also known as "candy floss" or "fairy floss", is a form of spun sugar.
 Typical machines used to make cotton candy include a spinning head enclosing a small bowl into which granulated sugar is poured.
 Colored sugar or separate sugar and food coloring are used to provide color.
 Heaters near the rim of the head melt the sugar, which is squeezed out through tiny holes by centrifugal force, and the molten sugar solidifies in the air and is caught in a larger bowl which totally surrounds the spinning head.
 After the product builds up on the inside walls of the larger bowl, a stick, cone, or hands are inserted, upon which the sugar strands are gathered.